tech-otaku/macos-desktop/VENTURA.md

 # macOS 13 Ventura

 ## Purpose
-Set a user's Desktop image in macOS 13 Ventura from the command line.
+Set a user's Desktop wallpaper in macOS 13 Ventura from the command line.
 See [Limitations](#limitations)

 ## Minimum Requirements